 Direct to Consumer (D2C)

-As per our setting up your own store guide, you need to be able to :-
+As per our setting up your own store guide, you have to be able to :-

-Not a lot of IT skills required to do this.
-They’re set up to make it easy to pick your audience, and run your ad campaigns.
+Not many IT skills required for this.
+They’re set up to make it easy to pick your audience, and run your advertising campaigns.

 More complex e-Commerce advertising campaigns come with more complex IT skills requirements.